How to Play Roulette: The Complete Step-by-step Guide for Beginners

 Roulette is a fun game that's easy to understand and to play.
 Still, it is recommended that you learn about the table layout, the wheel, and how to bet before heading to the casino.

-It looks exciting and so much fun with the wheel spinning so seductively and the ball rolling in the track, and all the bets scattered all over the layout.
+I'm sure you've seen the roulette games in action, either on a visit to a live casino or on television.
+It looks exciting and so much fun with the wheel spinning so seductively and the ball rolling on the track, and all the bets scattered all over the layout.

 Here's what you'll learn: